 All of the charts in RevenueCat are generated from a snapshot of the current state of all receipts from your app.
 This is different than other analytics systems that may use event based metrics and counters to track values.
 This also means that data for any historical point in time may change if a receipt file is added or updated.

 When comparing data in RevenueCat to other systems, keep in mind any reporting differences between the systems such as timezones, calculations, and whether the underlying source data is the same.

 RevenueCat does not connect to App Store Connect or Play Store directly, so you should expect differences in data when comparing these systems to RevenueCat.
 Also, remember that RevenueCat only has information from customers that have purchased or restored through the Purchases SDK or REST API.

 You can read more about data discrepancies more in-depth in our community article here.

 The Monthly Recurring Revenue (MRR) chart is the benchmark of the size and growth of your subscriber base and your business.

 The calculation takes revenue amortized to a 28-day period (not including any platform fees or taxes).
 This means an annual subscription purchased for $100 will show as $7.67 MRR (100/365*28), and a weekly subscription purchased for $2.99 will show as $11.96 MRR (2.99/7*28).

-The Revenue chart shows the gross revenue (not including sales taxes in countries where they are added to the product price set up in the respective store) generated by subscription and non-subscription purchases during a given period.
+The Revenue chart shows the gross revenue (not including taxes and VAT) generated by subscription and non-subscription purchases during a given period.
 This means a yearly subscription purchased for $100 will count all $100 toward revenue for that day.